 Example: A business located in a county with a 1% discretionary sales surtax rate sells a single taxable item for \$3,000 and delivers the merchandise into a county with a 1.5% discretionary sales surtax rate.
 The discretionary sales surtax is to be collected at 1.5%.
 The business will report the \$3,000 on Line 15(c), since this is the taxable amount that was subject to a different county discretionary sales surtax rate.
 The business will report the surtax collected at 1.5% on Line 15(d).

 Line 15(d).
 Total Amount of Discretionary Sales Surtax Due

-Enter the total amount of discretionary sales surtax due on Line 15(d).
+On each of your location returns, enter the total amount of discretionary sales surtax due on Line 15(d).
 Do not include state sales tax in this amount.